 I promise – it’s well worth your time.

-With my sincere best wishes for your business negotiation success,
+With my best wishes for your business negotiation success,

 P.S.
 Are you ready to go toe-to-toe with hard bargainers?

-Get the skills, strategies, tips, and tricks you need to compete in the NFL, the NBA, or a boardroom.
+Get the skills, tips, and strategies you need to compete in the NFL, the NBA, or a boardroom